theokwebb/my-writeups/PearlyInterruptGates/README.md

 # Understanding Stack Switching and Target RSP Address Determination in x86-64 Architecture
 <a name="interrupts"></a>

-#### How is the Interrupt Descriptor Table (IDT) Found?
+#### Locating the Interrupt Descriptor Table (IDT): A Key Step in Interrupt Handling

+So, when an interrupt or exception occurs, the hardware automatically consults the IDTR.
 The IDT is located by the IDT Register (IDTR), and the LIDT (load IDT register) instruction (a privileged instruction) loads the IDTR register with the base address and limit held in a memory operand (Section 6-10 Vol. 3A).
 This base address points at the start of the Interrupt Descriptor Table (IDT), and the limit specifies the size of the IDT:

 ![Screenshot10](https://github.com/theokwebb/my-writeups/blob/main/PearlyInterruptGates/Images/Screenshot10.png)